ethantkoenig/lotsoffiles2/bible/other/rahab.md

 * Rahab hid the two Israelites who came to spy on Jericho before the Israelites attacked it.
 She helped the spies escape back to the Israelite camp.
 * Rahab became a believer in Yahweh.
-* She and her family were spared when Jericho was destroyed and they all came to live with the Israelites.
+* She and her family were spared when, Jericho was destroyed and they all came to live with the Israelites.

 (Translation suggestions: [How to Translate Names](en/ta-vol1/translate/man/translate-names))